-14 Article 27.1 of the TRIPs Agreement.
+&lt;sup>14 Article 27.1 of the TRIPs Agreement.

-15 Article 27 of the TRIPs Agreement allows Members to exclude inventions from being granted a patent (that otherwise complies with other substantive requirements) on three grounds: (i) ordre public or morality; (ii) methods of treatment; and (iii) plants and animals.
-16 S. Musungu, South Centre, C. Oh, World Health Organisation "The use of flexibilities in TRIPS by developing countries: can they promote access to
+&lt;sup>15 Article 27 of the TRIPs Agreement allows Members to exclude inventions from being granted a patent (that otherwise complies with other substantive requirements) on three grounds: (i) ordre public or morality; (ii) methods of treatment; and (iii) plants and animals.

-16 S. Musungu, South Centre, C. Oh, World Health Organisation "The use of flexibilities in TRIPS by developing countries: can they promote access to medicines?", Study 4C, Geneva, Switzerland, Commission on Intellectual Property Rights, Innovation and Public Health, p.
-31. The authors note that new innovative medicines are rare, yet pharmaceutical patents "number in thousands each year," which raises questions as to the number of patents that may be granted for minor modifications.
+&lt;sup>16 S. Musungu, South Centre, C. Oh, World Health Organization "The use of flexibilities in TRIPS by developing countries: can they promote access to medicines?", Study 4C, Geneva, Switzerland, Commission on Intellectual Property Rights, Innovation and Public Health, p.
+31. The authors note that new innovative medicines are rare, yet pharmaceutical patents "number in thousands each year", which raises questions as to the number of patents that may be granted for minor modifications.